 There are many ways psychiatric service dogs can help people with mental disabilities like anxiety.
 Psychiatric service dogs can be trained to bring medication or water to their owner at the first sign of an anxiety attack.
 Dogs may also lead someone to their owner to help with an emotional crisis, or bring a phone during an anxiety attack in order for the owner to call their therapist or support person.
 Psychiatric service dogs provide love and comfort, often with tactile support such as licking their owner’s face or applying pressure to their owner’s chest or abdomen to disrupt an anxiety attack.
 Companionship can also help release tension and ward off a panic attack by letting the owner know that they are not alone.

 To get a service dog, the owner must meet several criteria.
 First, the owner must have a physical or mental disability that affects their day-to-day life and must be able to show that the animal can provide a service that benefits the person’s specific illness.
 You will need to see a physician to request the recommendation needed to apply for a psychiatric service dog.
 There are specific requirements in place that the individual must meet before they can bring home a furry companion.

 - You must have a physical disability, specific illness, or disorder.

 - You need to be present during your dog’s training.

 - You must still be able to give commands and care for your dog.

 - Your home environment must be stable.

-- Recommendation letter from healthcare provider.
+- You need a recommendation letter from your healthcare provider.

-- Finances to care for dog.
+- You must have the necessary finances to care for the dog.